NovaMoon/TwitchBot/README.md

 # New

-!wr "game" pulls the data from the http://www.speedrun.com/ api!
+!wr "game" "category" pulls the data from the http://www.speedrun.com/ api!

 #HOW-TO